 ‘Truly impressive . . . it’s hard to imagine a better rough guide to science’ Guardian

 ‘A travelogue of science, with a witty, engaging and well-informed guide’ The Times

 Bill Bryson describes himself as a reluctant traveller, but even when he stays safely at home he can’t contain his curiosity about the world around him.
 A Short History of Nearly Everything is his quest to understand everything that has happened from the Big Bang to the rise of civilization – how we got from there, being nothing at all, to here, being us.
 The ultimate eye-opening journey through time and space, it is the biggest-selling popular science book of the twenty-first century, and reveals the world in a way most of us have never seen it before.

 We are looking for a cover design that is smart but accessible.
 It should not look like a textbook you read at school!
 This is a science book with popular appeal.
 If you can get your hands on a copy of the book in order to get a sense of the content and writing style, this will only help to inspire your design.
 The cover should feel timeless, confident and appeal to a whole new generation of readers.

-Your cover design needs to include all the cover copy supplied and be designed to the specified design template (B format, 198mm high x 129mm wide, spine width 22mm), incorporating the Penguin branding and all additional elements such as the barcode.
-Please refer to the Submissions Details page for full details of the spec and how to submit your entry.
+Your cover design needs to include all the cover copy supplied and be designed to the specified design template (B format, 198mm high x 129mm wide, spine width 34mm).
+Please refer to the Submissions Details page for full details on how to submit your entry.